Divorce and Women: One Woman’s Journey

-It is a Different Day for Women Getting Divorced
+It's a New Day for Women Getting Divorced

-Behind the marital doors, beyond the silence or the noise, the internet has lessened our isolation and we’re seeing we are not alone, we women.
+Behind the marital doors, beyond the silence or the noise, the internet has lessened our isolation and we’re seeing we are not alone.
 We are seeing each other.
-And we’re agreeing we will not be spoon-fed the formula for who we are supposed to be, how we will break up if it comes to that, nor the nature of how we will divorce.
+And we’re agreeing we will not be spoon-fed the formula for who we are supposed to be, nor the nature of how we will divorce if we so decide.
 We will not cede our most vital power to somebody else again.

-Though, let’s be honest.
-The record was not hard to improve upon.
-Not long ago a woman wanting a divorce would simply not have the “luxury” of the choice —legally, financially or culturally.
-And, if we’re being franker, there still exists places like this in the world, including our own backyard, where a woman’s only choice is to endure, to live as best she can with her circumstances.
+Not long ago, a woman who wanted a divorce simply didn’t have the “luxury” to do so—legally, financially, or culturally.
+And, to be frank, places like this still exist in the world today.
+Even in our own backyard, a woman’s only choice may be to endure and to live as best she can with her circumstances.

-News Flash →> Recently, in conservative countries across West Africa, more women are seeking divorce in Islamic courts.
+In the News: Recently, conservative countries across West Africa are seeing more women seeking divorce in Islamic courts.

-This was followed by a more “evolved” divorce, the kind that’s legally permitted but still considers divorced women as second-class citizens since they no longer are outright possessions.
-Then came when divorce was still so taboo that one didn’t know what to do when it happened but to crawl into a divorce attorney’s office and fall apart, spilling messy feelings and complicated stories out onto the floor.
-For so many, this only perpetuated the status quo: a patriarchal system where the lawyer, the New “Daddy,” tells Little Miss Teary Eyes what to do.
+This was followed by a more “evolved” divorce, the kind that’s legally permitted but still considers divorced women as second-class citizens.
+For a long time in recent history, divorce was still so taboo that one didn’t know what to do when it happened but to crawl into a divorce attorney’s office and fall apart, spilling messy feelings and complicated stories out onto the floor.
+This only perpetuated the status quo: a patriarchal system where the lawyer, the new patriarch, tells Little Miss Teary Eyes what to do.

-Looking back, I think what a simpering voice that woman had, that me!
-A woman who was in her first chapter of grownup, married with children, running a household, doing what she thought she was supposed to be doing; among them, punctuating various moments with “Sorry.”
-Saying sorry would do so many things she believed, but most of all erase the unsettling circumstances around her if she took the hit and absorbed the tension.
-She so wanted things to be all right, for things to be stabilized.
-You good?
-Me good.
+Looking back, I think what a simpering voice that old version of me had!
+She was a woman in her first chapter of being grownup, married with children, running a household, doing what she thought she was supposed to do, punctuating various moments with “I’m sorry.”
+That version of me believed that saying sorry would erase the unsettling circumstances around her, if only she took the hit and absorbed the tension.
+She so wanted things to be all right, and for things to be stabilized.

-I have so much compassion for that girl now, that girl who grew into the apologizing woman.
+I have so much compassion for that person now, that girl who grew into the apologizing woman.
 I see her clearly from a hard-won distance.
 Now grounded in the present, my life could not be more different.

-Just as I could not, you have no idea what gifts await you behind your post-divorce curtains.
+Just as I could not have known then, you have no idea what gifts await you behind your post-divorce curtains.

 This film is for you.

-As an early adopter of this model, women supporting women through divorce, we feel the heat turning up as we experience the explosions of women coming together in various ways.
-This includes the individual election of a woman of color as second in command of the United States, and the collective rallying, protesting, and marching of women internationally, each stepping over her shame and becoming empowered by the #MeToo movement, and telling their personal stories, testifying.
+As an early adopter of this model of women supporting women through divorce, we feel the heat turning up as we experience the power of women coming together in various ways.
+This includes the individual election of a woman of color as second in command of the United States, and the collective rallying, protesting, and marching of women internationally, each stepping over her shame and becoming empowered by the #MeToo movement to tell personal stories and to testify.

-In support of the Unapologetic Woman, just know, she’s here with you.
-We have tens of thousands of women, like you, exploring their questions of self-worth within our sacred sisterhood.
-This week alone we had readers from Iraq, Brunei, Kinshasa, Congo, Vietnam, and the United Arab Emirates, and the Democratic Republic of the Congo.
-On the phone we spoke to women in India and Pakistan in addition to Mexico City, Barcelona, Yakima, Washington, Minneapolis, Provo, Utah and New York City.
+Within our sacred sisterhood at SAS, there are tens of thousands of women who are, like you, exploring their questions of self-worth.
+Visiting our website this week alone were readers from Iraq, Brunei, Vietnam, the United Arab Emirates, and the Democratic Republic of the Congo.
+On the phone, we connected with women coming from India and Pakistan, as well as from cities like Barcelona, Mexico City, Yakima, Washington, Minneapolis, New York, and Provo, Utah.
 We spoke to Muslims, Orthodox Jews, atheists, Mormons, rationalists, and Christians from the Bible Belt.
 All are turning to other women for support.

-Women gather to learn and to heal.
-In community
+Women gather to learn and heal in community.

 Women are doing what we do naturally, but we are doing it now as a force majeure.
 We are stepping out from our personal and professional lives, exploring life beyond the shame and stigma of a marriage that did not last forever.
 We are guiding and bringing each other up—building support systems, becoming coaches, growing into fearless advocators, and claiming our rightful roles as wise and unparalleled leaders.
 Women are helping other women find their power as they begin to explore what it’s like to partner themselves.